kreciu21/Vinted-Notifications/README.md

 1. **Create the bot in the Discord Developer Portal**
    1. Go to [https://discord.com/developers/applications](https://discord.com/developers/applications) and create a new application.
    2. Open the **Bot** tab, click **Add Bot**, then copy the **token** – you will paste it into the Web UI later.
-   3. Under **Privileged Gateway Intents**, enable **Message Content Intent** (required for handling text commands).
+   3. Under **Privileged Gateway Intents**, enable **Message Content Intent** only if you also plan to react to plain text messages.
+Slash commands work without it, but leaving it enabled does not hurt.

 2. **Invite the bot to your server**
-   1. In the **OAuth2 → URL Generator** tab, select the `bot` scope.
+   1. In the **OAuth2 → URL Generator** tab, select both the `bot` and `applications.commands` scopes so the slash commands can be registered.
    2. Grant at least the **Send Messages** and **Embed Links** permissions.
    3. Open the generated URL in your browser and invite the bot to the server/channel where you want updates.

-3. **Collect the Discord channel ID**
+3. **Collect the Discord channel and optional guild IDs**
    1. In Discord, open **User Settings → Advanced** and enable **Developer Mode**.
    2. Right-click the channel where notifications should appear and choose **Copy Channel ID**.
+   3. (Optional) Right-click the server name and choose **Copy Server ID**.
+Supplying it lets the bot register slash commands instantly for that server instead of waiting for Discord's global sync.

 4. **Configure the bot in the Web UI**
    1. Start the application with `python vinted_notifications.py` and open the Web UI.
    2. Navigate to **Configuration → Discord Bot**.
-   3. Paste the bot token and channel ID into the corresponding fields.
+   3. Paste the bot token, channel ID, and (optionally) the guild ID into the corresponding fields.
    4. Toggle **Auto Start** if you want the Discord worker to launch automatically next time.
    5. Click **Save** at the bottom of the configuration page.

 5. **Start or stop the Discord worker**
-   - The Discord worker starts automatically when both the token and channel ID are present and the **Discord** toggle is enabled.
+   - The Discord worker starts automatically when the token and channel ID are present and the **Discord** toggle is enabled.
 You can switch it on or off at any time from the Configuration page.
    - If you prefer managing it manually, set `discord_process_running` to `True`/`False` directly in the database parameters table (e.g. via the built-in Web UI configuration form).

 6. **Verify the connection**
    - The logs in the Web UI should show `Discord bot process started` when the worker connects successfully.
-   - In Discord, use `!hello` to confirm the bot can respond in the selected channel.
+   - In Discord, use `/hello` to confirm the bot can respond in the selected channel.
+If commands do not appear immediately, double-check the guild ID or wait for Discord to propagate global commands (up to 1 hour).

 ### Discord Commands

-Once the Discord worker is running, it exposes the following text commands (prefixed with `!`) in the configured channel:
+Once the Discord worker is running, it exposes the following slash commands in the configured channel (responses are ephemeral so they only appear to the caller):

-- `!hello` – Check if the bot is online and view the current application version
+- `/hello` – Check if the bot is online and view the current application version
-- `!add_query <url>` – Add a search query to monitor (`name=url` also supported)
+- `/add_query query_url [name]` – Add a search query to monitor (the optional `name` becomes the friendly label)
-- `!remove_query <number|all>` – Remove a specific query or clear them all
+- `/remove_query selector` – Remove a specific query by its number or use `all` to clear them
-- `!queries` – List all active queries
+- `/queries` – List all active queries
-- `!add_country <country>` – Add a country to the allowlist
+- `/add_country country` – Add a country to the allowlist
-- `!remove_country <country>` – Remove a country from the allowlist
+- `/remove_country country` – Remove a country from the allowlist
-- `!clear_allowlist` – Remove all countries from the allowlist
+- `/clear_allowlist` – Remove every country from the allowlist
-- `!allowlist` – Show the current allowlist
+- `/allowlist` – Show the current allowlist (or indicate that all countries are allowed)

 ### Query Examples